kirkbushell/warmachine-data/README.md

 This will loop over all data files, creating the appropriate references and writing it to build/index.json

-Note that this command is run automatically when you commit any changes to the codebase, ensuring the build file is always up to date with any changes made to the referenced JSON files.
+Note that this command is run automatically when you commit any changes to the codebase, ensuring the build file is always up-to-date with any changes made to the referenced JSON files.

 # JSON files